mtask/multissh/README.md

 - Other options

+   - -yn/--yesno -> Check on every server if to run command on that server.

    - -l/--list -> List servers from config: python multissh.py -l

    - -a/--add -> Add server to multissh.conf: python multissh.py -a "user@newserver:2222=user"